hakansuku/D1APACTraining/_12_1 OPENTELEMETRY - mastering Dynatrace Opentelemetry Collector.md

-# 12_1_1 Building an simple application with LOGS , METRICS and Traces
+# 12_1_1 Building an simple application with Opentelemetry LOGS , METRICS and TRACES

 ## In this tutorial we will spin a Ubuntu linux AWS::EC2 instance , we will build a simple web application and enable opentelemetry in Pyton.